Evaluating Essential Oil-based Formulations for the Alternative Control of Winter Cattle Lice

 Education/outreach description:

-The project results so far have been shared through the UVM Extension Organic Dairy Conference held each year in VT.
+The project results have been shared through the UVM Extension Organic Dairy Conference held each year in VT.
 The 2023 Organic Dairy Conference was held in Randolph VT and attracted 111 organic dairy producers and stakeholders.
 The conference was attended by Jeffrey Sanders and Bryony Sands who reported on the project.
-The work was also discussed with participants at the UVM Extension NWCS field day in Alburgh VT in July 2023 which attracted 181 participants including farmers, educators and service providers.
+The work was also discussed with participants at the UVM Extension NWCS field day in Alburgh VT in July 2023 which attracted 181 participants, and July 2024 which attracted 176 participants, including farmers, educators and service providers.

-Information gained through the project was used to develop a factsheet series which are posted at www.uvm.edu/extension/nwcrops:
+Information gained through the project was used to develop a factsheet series which are posted at www.uvm.edu/extension/nwcrops (also available under Information Products):

-• Factsheet 1 – Cattle Lice – provides information on the biology and lifecycle of winter cattle lice and the economic, environmental, and animal health importance of effective lice control.
+• Factsheet 1 – 'Winter cattle lice Part 1: biology and life cycle of cattle lice' – provides information on the biology and lifecycle of winter cattle lice and the economic, environmental, and animal health importance of effective lice control.

-• Factsheet 2 – Control of lice in cattle – provides a summary of the various treatment and IPM options for controlling cattle lice in conventional and organic production systems
+• Factsheet 2 – 'Winter cattle lice Part 2: control of lice in cattle' – provides a summary of the various treatment and IPM options for controlling cattle lice in conventional and organic production systems.

-• Factsheet 3 – Essential oils for the alternative control of cattle lice – will use the results of the laboratory and on-farm field trials to provide information on the efficacy and benefits of using essential oils in the cattle self-groomer/scratcher.
+• Factsheet 3 - 'Winter cattle lice Part 3: essential oils for the alternative control of cattle lice' – uses the results of the laboratory and on-farm field trials to provide information on the efficacy and benefits of using essential oils and the cattle self-groomer/scratcher.

 Learning Outcomes